 Financial assistance cases

-Sometimes emergency situations happen overseas, even for well-prepared travellers.
-This might include not being able to access money because their wallet or credit cards were stolen, lost or damaged.
+Sometimes emergency situations arise overseas, even for well-prepared travellers.
+This might include not being able to access money because wallets or credit cards are stolen, lost or damaged.
 In most cases travel insurance, family or friends can help.

 In exceptional cases, we can provide small emergency loans to tide people over until they can sort out the problem themselves, or perhaps to help them get home.